Grand Inga Dam, DR Congo

 The falls are currently incorporated into the Inga 1 and Inga 2 hydroelectric facilities.
 The volume of the river diverted for Inga 1 and 2 is approximately 30% of the average discharge.
 It is postulated that if the Grand Inga project is built, it will draw as much as two-thirds of the river water, if not more.

-Based on a feasibility study conducted by AECOM-EdF from 2011 to 2013, Grand Inga would be constructed in six development phases with Inga 3 being the first of these phases.
+Based on a feasibility study conducted by AECOM-EdF from 2011 to 2013, Grand Inga would be constructed in seven development phases with Inga 3 BC being the first of these phases.
 Inga 3 would be constructed in two steps, initially a low head and then a high head, extending the dam wall and making it higher.
 There would be no closure of the Congo River and no tunnels, just an open channel.
 About 6,000m3 m/s would be diverted for Inga 3 to a valley which runs parrallel to the Congo riverbed.
-If completed, Inga 3 would produce 4,800MW of electricity.
+If completed, Inga 3 BC would produce 4,800MW of electricity.

 Further stages would necessitate the flooding of the Bundi Valley to form a 22,000-hectare reservoir, drowning the Inga 3 channel.
 The lastest design approach allows the development of Grand Inga to have independent phases that could be operated by different operators.

 Potential contributors are the World Bank (it pledged its support in 2009), the African Development Bank (AfDB) and the European Investment Bank.
-The World Bank is supporting the technical aspect of Inga 3 (first of six phases of the Grand Inga scheme) and is equally playing an advisory role.
+The World Bank is supporting the technical aspect of Inga 3 BC (first of seven phases of the Grand Inga scheme) and is equally playing an advisory role.
 The Bank's technical support is in the form of a $50 million grant to cover EIA studies and all technical studies that need to be carried out, training officers, setting up the Inga 3 Dam Authority, and development of a communications plan for the project.
 The AfDB has provided $15 million dollars since 2010 to conduct a feasibility study of both the Grand Inga and Inga 3 hydro projects.
 The study was undertaken by a Canadian/French consortium.
 In Marrakech in June 2013, the AfDB and the DRC government signed two grant agreements for a total of $5.25 million.
 These grants fall within the framework of the Fragile State Facility (FSF) and are intended to provide technical assistance for the development of Inga.
 Grand Inga is being financed under a Public/Private partnership structure and is listed by the G20-Multilateral Development Banks as one of the top 10 “Exemplary Transformational Projects” that is large projects meant to have a significant impact on development.
 Due to the G20 push for large infrastructure investments, the World Bank has updated its infrastructure investment strategy, for which Grand Inga is being considered.
 The strategy is to source financing from both private and public sources and fund the project through a Private Public Partnership model.

 Why is Grand Inga being proposed?